 The views expressed in this report are those of Environmental Defense Fund and Regional Plan Association and do not necessarily reflect those of the contributors.
 Their willingness to review does not present a personal or institutional endorsement of this report.

 This project was made possible with support from the JPB Foundation.
-A portion of Regional Plan Association's time for this project was supported by American Express.

 Contents